Stewardship of Play

 Play

-As you probably know, early childhood educators have widespread and enthusiastic agreement: the best things that happen for children happen when they play.
+As you probably know, early childhood educators enthusiastically agree: the best emerges when children play.

 This quote from The National Insitute for Play ought to flash in neon lights how essential play is to neurology, learning, and adjustment.
 If you like, you can view the gathered wisdom at their website.
 The NIP mission statement is spot on: “…dedicated to advancing society’s understanding and application of play — a long-ignored biological capability that can lead to healthier, happier lives.”